 Generally, possession with intent to sell would be a second-degree felony, as would possession of chemicals used to make certain types of illegal substances, such as ecstasy.

-Second-degree felonies can have consequences of up to $10,000 in fines and a sentence of up to 15 years in prison.
+Second-degree felonies can result in up to $10,000 in fines and a sentence of up to 15 years in prison.

 If an individual faces drug possession charges and the substance exceeds a certain weight, they may face a third-degree felony.
 Common drugs resulting in a third-degree felony include:

 In Florida, third-degree felonies are the least severe type of felony.
-They are punishable by fines of up to $5,000 or prison sentences of up to five years.
+They can result in fines of up to $5,000 or prison sentences of up to five years.